Need Cash Now logo

 Need Cash Now Review

 Need Cash Now operates as a loan brokerage with physical locations across California, including Los Angeles, Spring Valley, Campbell, and San Francisco.
-The company positions itself as a connecting service that bridges borrowers with direct lenders rather than lending directly, simplifying the loan application process for consumers facing urgent cash needs.
+The company positions itself as a connecting service that bridges borrowers with direct lenders rather than lending directly, simplifying the loan application process for consumers facing urgent expense research.
 According to their website, they have been in operation for over two years and claim to have helped thousands of customers.

 The company offers payday loans ($250–$5,000), cash advances, check cashing, and installment loans with repayment terms up to 48 months.
 Loans are available to applicants with any credit score, and the company advertises approval within one hour with funding available as soon as the next business day.
 Representative pricing shows APRs ranging from approximately 3% to 35.99% depending on loan terms and credit profile.
 Eligibility requires applicants to be 18+, have proof of residency or citizenship, maintain an active bank account, and demonstrate at least $1,000 in monthly income.